hellosign/hellosign-dotnet-sdk/README.md

 var response = client.SendSignatureRequest(request);
 Console.WriteLine("New Template Signature Request ID: " + response.SignatureRequestId);
 ```

+**Note:** You can optionally pass an API App client ID as a second parameter to SendSignatureRequest.

 #### Create Embedded Signature Request using files